kubeflow/community/proposals/kubeflow-technical-oversight-committee.md

 - Project direction and roadmap:

-  - Set the overall technical direction and Kubeflow roadmap.
+  - Consolidate together with WGs the overall technical direction and Kubeflow roadmap.

+  - Suggest cross-WGs features like LLMOps and work with stakeholders to address it.

   - Create proposals based on TOC discussions and bring them to the relevant working groups for discussion.